Wednesday Motivational Quotes to Power You Through the Week

 Reflective Wednesday quotes

 The midweek is a natural pause point, a good moment to step back and take stock.
-These lines invite a little reflection, and a few of them carry famous misattributions worth correcting.
+These lines invite a little reflection, and a couple carry famous misattributions worth correcting.

 - "Your time is limited, so don't waste it living someone else's life." — Steve Jobs, Stanford commencement address, 2005